 Yep that’s right, festival season is well and truly upon us.
 Summer 2017 is shaping up to be one of the best Irish summers yet.
-Ireland may be a very small country but by god do we know how to throw some amazing festivals and with temperatures hitting nearly 20 degrees this week, it’s got us dreaming of being at a festival, drink in hand, dancing without a care in the world.
-So get your harem pants, bindi’s and crop tops ready, it’s almost summer.
+With temperatures hitting nearly 20 degrees this week, it’s got us well and truly in the festival mood.
+So get your harem pants, bindi’s and crop tops at the ready, it’s almost time for summer 2017.

 Here are the top 5 Irish festivals that are a must this summer.